Home Pottery Studio Set Up Guide

 When on a budget, you can look for an old refrigerator with its shelves still intact.
 This setup will create an environment that protects your ceramics from damage.

-If your studio is too small for a damp room you may also place your pottery on a ware board, carefully place in a plastic bag (Clear bag would be best), and seal with a twist tie until you are ready to trim or decorate.
+If your studio is too small for a damp room, you may also place your pottery on a ware board, carefully place it in a plastic bag (A clear bag would be best), and seal it with a twist tie until you are ready to trim or decorate.

 Tools and Bats Storage

 It can be easy to misplace your tools when potting.
-So, we suggest that you have a central location where you can keep your bats and tools.
+So, we suggest you have a central location to keep your bats and tools.
 A mobile cart or container with a shelf on top is ideal.
 You can use any rack that has horizontal bars to hold the bats and a tray on top to keep all your tools.

 Using this 3-Tier Utility Cart with Rollers is very handy to have next to your wheel.
-It can easily hold all the tools you need for throwing, trimming, and decorating and roll the cart wherever you need it.
+It can easily hold all the tools you need for throwing, trimming, and decorating, and it rolls wherever you need it.

 I found these Command Wire Hooks work great on the side of the cart.
 They hold the tools well and will help you stay more organized.